 Even though this is

-not a formal curriculum vitae (CV), your grad school resume is a great place to include any research experience you have, workshops you’ve been involved with or articles you’ve published.
+not a formal curriculum vitae (CV), your grad school resume is a great place to include any experience you have with research, workshops or academic articles you’ve published.
 You can include them even if they aren’t directly related to the academic field you’re applying to, because that shows accomplishment and expertise.

-“Any research experience — including capstone or research projects you are or were involved in — is important to include,” according to Galván.
+“Any research experience — including capstone or research projects you are or were involved in — is important to include,” Galván says.
 “This demonstrates your engagement with academia, and that you’re up-to-date with research in the field.
 If you’ve hosted community workshops or presented at any academic conferences, be sure to include those as well.”

 Did you win any academic awards?
-Be sure to include those, either in the Education section (noted above), in this section or in a separate section (if you have more than one).
+Include those, either in the Education section (noted above), in this section, or in a separate section dedicated to your honors and awards (if you have many to showcase!).

-Your research experience can be listed in its own section on your resume.
+If you have substantial research experience, you can list that in its own section on your resume.
 This allows it to stand out and makes it easier for admissions readers to find.

 4. Unpaid work counts too